Cristian-ESc95/Financial-Sales-Analysis/README.md

 ### Profitability
 -  Technology and Office Supplies are the most profitable categories.
 Furniture generates a lot of revenue but contributes very little to profit.
 I would recomend analyzing costs or pricing strategy.
+- Labels and Envelopes have excellent profit margins but lower sales volumes.
+These could be promoted or bundled with popular items to increase total contribution.
-- Tables (Furniture), Bookcases (Furniture), and Supplies (Office Supplies) generate negative profit.
+- Some subcategories generate negative profit.
 Consider reviewing pricing structure, renegotiating supplier costs or discontinuing these products.
 - Around 20% of the products sold generate nearly 80% of the company’s overall profit.
 However, not all of them have strong margins.
 Negotiating better supplier terms could help increase profitability.
 -  Discounts beyond 20% destroy Profit Margin.